Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 The deadline for providing to the PL22.16 Vice Chair all documents for

-the pre-meeting collection is the Friday that is 24 days prior to the
+the pre-meeting collection is the Friday that is at least 24 days prior

 The mailing itself will be made available three weeks before the meeting